trovu/trovu/docs/users/advanced.md

     - github: johndoe
 ```

 Will look for a repo `https://github.com/johndoe/trovu-data-user/` and use its shortcuts.
-Setting another `name:` is possible, too.
+Setting another `name:` is possible.

 ```yaml
 - name: mydomain